 And this brings us to the end of our tutorial here so let's just do a quick recap.

 So we began our tutorial by looking at connective tissue in general which can be defined as being either specialized, embryonic or connective tissue proper.
 Connective tissue proper was where our focus began today and this can be further divided in being dense connective tissue or loose connective tissue.
 Of course, our main focus was dense connective tissue.
 This type of connective tissue is particularly suited for providing strength, support, stress resistance and protection throughout the body due to its particularly high concentration of collagen fibers.

 From dense connective tissue, we saw once again that this type of tissue can be subdivided into dense irregular connective tissue which contains collagen fibers that are arranged randomly and these provide this type of tissue with increased resistance and strength in all directions.
-Examples of dense irregular connective tissue include tendons, ligaments and aponeurosis.
+Examples of dense irregular connective tissue can be found in a number of locations within the body, including the dermis of the skin, in glandular tissue, in the walls of organs, and in the whites of the eyes.
 Finally, we saw that the second type of dense connective tissue called dense regular connective tissue contains collagen fibers that are arranged in a regular defined pattern.

 And that brings us to the end of this tutorial.
 Thanks for stopping by and I will see you on the next one.